What Type of Contact Center Should You Choose: Premise or Cloud?

-We launched VHT Callback cloud so that any contact center of any size can offer top-flight customer service through the benefits of our original Callback solution.
+We launched VHT Callback in the cloud so that any contact center of any size can offer top-flight customer service through the benefits of our original callback solution.
 However, since it runs in the cloud, there are a few extra perks:

 - In addition to contract, billing options include “pay as you go” by credit card and online billing so you can get up and running within days.

-- As inferred by “pay as you go,” Callback cloud features the flexibility that will allow you to roll with the call peaks and valleys and optimize your workforce utilization.
+- As inferred by “pay as you go,” our cloud callback solution features the flexibility that will allow you to roll with the call peaks and valleys and optimize your workforce utilization.